harvester/docs/docs/volume/volume-snapshots.md

 ### View the replication and health status in Longhorn

-1. You can view the replication and health status from Longhorn dashboard.
+1. You can view the replication and health status for your new volume from Longhorn dashboard.
 The Longhorn dashboard is available directly in the Harvester dashboard, but you must first enable developer tools & features.
 Go to the **Preference** page.
 ![restore-volume-snapshot-5](/img/v1.2/volume/restore-volume-snapshot-5.png)
 1. Select the **Enable Developer Tools & Features**.
 ![restore-volume-snapshot-6](/img/v1.2/volume/restore-volume-snapshot-6.png)